Highest Paid Professional Golf Caddies

 Despite Greller playing down his role in Spieth’s win, he was able to keep the PGA Tour player calm when it mattered.

-According to Forbes, 10 PGA caddies made a minimum of $600,000 during 2014.
+According to sources, 10 PGA caddies made a minimum base salary of $110,000 in 2022.
 That is an astronomical amount to many of the lower-tier PGA golfers that hope they can simply make the cut at the upcoming tour event.
 But six-figure earnings aren’t the maximum yearly salaries caddies can make; and some have seen seven-figure years thanks to their careers in golf.

 Carrying Tiger Woods’ Golf Bag